optimagic-dev/optimagic/docs/source/how_to/how_to_constraints.md

     >>> res.params.round(3)
     array([ 1.006,  0.784,  0.61 ,  0.4  ,  0.2  , -0.   ])

-    We can now use one of estimagic's utility functions to actually build the covariance matrix out of the first three parameters:
+    We can now use one of optimagic's utility functions to actually build the covariance matrix out of the first three parameters:

     .. code-block:: python

-        >>> from estimagic.utilities import cov_params_to_matrix
+        >>> from optimagic.utilities import cov_params_to_matrix
         >>> cov_params_to_matrix(res.params[:3]).round(2) # doctest: +NORMALIZE_WHITESPACE
         array([[1.01, 0.78],
                [0.78, 0.61]])